FBartos/PublicationBiasBenchmark/README.md

   given method, condition, and repetition from the pre-downloaded OSF repository.

-#### Performance Metrics And Results
+#### Performance measures And Results

-- `bias()`, `bias_mcse()`, etc.: Functions to compute performance metrics and their Monte Carlo standard errors.
+- `bias()`, `bias_mcse()`, etc.: Functions to compute performance measures and their Monte Carlo standard errors.
-- `download_dgm_metrics()`: Downloads pre-computed performance metrics
+- `download_dgm_measures()`: Downloads pre-computed performance measures
   from the OSF repository.
-- `retrieve_dgm_metrics()`: Retrieves the pre-computed performance
+- `retrieve_dgm_measures()`: Retrieves the pre-computed performance
-  metrics of a given method, condition, and repetition from the pre-downloaded OSF repository.
+  measures of a given method, condition, and repetition from the pre-downloaded OSF repository.

 ### Available DGM Models